tarachristine88/IMT542_Final_Project/README.md

 **2.2.
 G4_Initial_Information_Story**

-**Overview**: This file provides a visual summary of ‘The Diary Project’ information story, including wireframes, access considerations, and information architecture.
+Overview: This file provides a visual summary of ‘The Diary Project’ information story, including wireframes, access considerations, and information architecture.

-**Last Updated**: 22 April 2025
+Last Updated: 22 April 2025

-**Information Format**: PDF
+Information Format: PDF

 **2.3.
 G5_FAIR_Assessment**

-**Overview**: This file describes how my new information structure intersects with the FAIR (Findable, Accessible, Interoperable, Reusable) model.
+Overview: This file describes how my new information structure intersects with the FAIR (Findable, Accessible, Interoperable, Reusable) model.

-**Last Updated**: 28 April 2025
+Last Updated: 28 April 2025

-**Information Format**: TXT
+Information Format: TXT

 **2.4.
 G6_Availability_Limitations_Ethics_Societal_Impact_Assessment**

-**Overview**: This file contains an Availability, Limitations, Ethics and Societal Impact analysis to accompany my new information product.
+Overview: This file contains an Availability, Limitations, Ethics and Societal Impact analysis to accompany my new information product.

-**Last Updated**: 7 May 2025
+Last Updated: 7 May 2025

-**Information Format**: HTML
+Information Format: HTML

 **2.5.
 G7_Improved_Information_Structure_Format**

-**Overview**: This file contains a sample of the existing information structure as well as a sample of the new proposed structure I’ve developed.
+Overview: This file contains a sample of the existing information structure as well as a sample of the new proposed structure I’ve developed.
 It also describes how my new information structure will promote quality maintenance and information security.

-**Last Updated**: 14 May 2025
+Last Updated: 14 May 2025

-**Information Format**: PDF
+Information Format: PDF

 **2.6.
 G8_Improved_Access_Methodoloy**

-**Overview**: This file describes how to access my new information structure, including specific instructions.
+Overview: This file describes how to access my new information structure, including specific instructions.

-**Last Updated**: 21 May 2025
+Last Updated: 21 May 2025

-**Information Format**: MD
+Information Format: MD

 **2.7.
 G9_Test_Plan**

-**Overview**: This file contains a test plan for ‘The Diary Project’, including several basic functional and performance tests.
+Overview: This file contains a test plan for ‘The Diary Project’, including several basic functional and performance tests.

-**Last Updated**: 2025
+Last Updated: 30 May 2025

-**Information Format**: MD
+Information Format: MD

 ## **3. Key Project Artifacts**